china-fix/corevar/README.md

     --OUT (default="xiao_robot_extract_beside_CDS", type=str, metavar='directory', help="Output directory name")

 ## xiao_robot_SNP_analysis_between_groups.py
 * This is a python script used to analysis the SNP between different bacteria strain clades.
-Tying to find the conserved SNP (core-SNP) cases between the user defined clades.
+Trying to find the conserved SNP (core-SNP) cases between the user defined clades.
 1. extract core CDS in every strains according core CDS reference
 2. multiple sequence alignment of each core CDS for all the strains by the program PRANK or MAFFT
 3. SNP variation analysed by SNP-sites
-4. caculate score
+4. calculate score

 Usage: python3 xiao_robot_SNP_analysis_between_groups.py